Seeding srand()

 srand(t1.tv_usec * t1.tv_sec);

 Now for the password generation problem.
 If Joe uses this method to seed the random number generator, he multiplies by 1,000,000 the number of possible seed values given in the same time frame.
-That means that even if Sally knows the exact 10 minutes in which Joe generated his password, and has the access to the source code I wrote about, she will still have to check 600,000,000.
-Under this conditions the password the password still can be cracked, but nonetheless it will be much harder to do.
+That means that even if Sally knows the exact 10 minutes in which Joe generated his password, and has access to the source code I wrote about, she will still have to check 600,000,000 combinations.
+Under these conditions, the password still can be cracked, but nonetheless it will be much harder to do.

-So as you saw seeding the random number generator with only the seconds since epoch, gives very poor results.
+So as you saw, seeding the random number generator with only the seconds since the epoch gives very poor results.
 This can be relatively easily solved, to some extent, by also using the microseconds returned by gettimeofday().
-Although I’ve used a Linux specific function to do so, there are alternative ways to achieve the exact same method under Windows.
+Although I’ve used a Linux-specific function to do so, there are alternative ways to achieve the exact same method under Windows.

 8 thoughts on “Seeding srand()”